 The Palazzo dei Conservatori contains several famous artworks from antiquity.
 Primary among them is the She-Wolf bronze (La Lupa), which dates from the fifth century BC, and is the de facto symbol of Rome.
 It depicts Romulus and Remus, the ancient founders of Rome, suckling a she-wolf.
-Other well-known works from ancient times are Il Spinario, a first century BC marble of a boy removing a thorn from his foot; the original equestrian statue of Marcus Aurelius (a copy of this is located in the center of Piazza del Campidoglio); and fragments from a colossal statue of Emperor Constantine.
+Other well-known works from ancient times are Il Spinario, a first century BC marble of a boy removing a thorn from his foot; the original equestrian statue of Marcus Aurelius, and fragments from a colossal statue of Emperor Constantine.

 In addition to the many archaeological finds there are also paintings and sculptures from medieval, Renaissance, and Baroque artists.
 The third floor has a picture gallery with works by Caravaggio and Veronese, among others.
 There is also a very famous bust of the head of Medusa sculpted by Bernini.